Lengo language: Direct possessor pronouns

 The direct possessor form is used for inalienably possessed nouns.
 It is a suffix on the possessed noun that indicates the possessor.
 In the case of the dual and paucal forms, number is indicated as a prefix on the noun, and the plural form of the possessive suffix is used.

-The third person singular direct possessor appears in two forms, with '-a' being more prevalent than '-na'.
+The third person singular direct possessor appears in two forms, with '-e' being more prevalent than '-na'.